Steve Harris - Rawhide Braider @ www.rawhidebraider.com

 Mostly it was my brother Mike’s fault.

-In the fall of 93 he was working for a cow outfit near McDermitt Nevada (or Oregon).
-An old timer there got Mike started braiding rawhide.
-He came home for a visit around Christmas time.
+In the fall of 93 he was working for a cow outfit near McDermitt Nevada.
+An old buckaroo there got Mike started braiding rawhide.
+He came home for Christmas.
 I was still in school, not sure which path my life would take.
 Mike brought out a knot he was working on.
-I picked it up—and never put it down.
+I picked it up – and never put it down.

-A short, unspectacular rodeo season and traveling for the FFA brought me in contact with many braiders in Oregon’s corners, from Bonanza to Zumalt Prairie.
-There were lessons to be learned in every tack room and western goods store.
-Much of that gear was pretty rustic, but everything taught me.
+While bronc riding, and traveling with the FFA, I found many old rawhide braiders in Oregon’s corners.
+There were lessons to be learned in every tack room and western store from Bonanza to Zumalt Prairie.
+Much of that gear was pretty rustic, but everything was another lesson in function, and construction.

 In Pendleton I met Duff Severe.
-He was a quiet old gentleman when I knew him, but his mind was keen and he enjoyed new knots.
+He was a quiet old gentleman, his mind was keen and he enjoyed new knots.
 He allowed at that time that I was the only young braider he knew.
-Our friendship lasted until he passed away; I made many pilgrimages to his cabin and learned a lot there.
+I made many pilgrimages to his cabin and learned a lot there.
+I miss him.

 I found Jack Shepherd in the spring of 1999.
 Fern answered the door very cautiously.
-With hat in hand I explained that Duff had given me their address and sent me by.
-The door opened wide and another valued friendship began.
+With hat in hand I explained that Duff had sent me by.
+The door opened wide, and another valued friendship began.
 My copy of Jack’s biography is inscribed “to Steve, Rebekah, and baby Harris Love Fern”.

 Many, many people have given me valuable insights and useful criticism.
 Bill Black has been a great encouragement to me and many others.
-His braiding was exquisite when I was just beginning.
-I remember a day at Ernie Marsh’s John Day Valley Roundup rodeo when I looked with awe at Bill’s 05, U5 heel knots.
-I also recall Clark Morris holding my first set of bridle reins (they measured a wopping ten feet) “Wow Steve, what are you gonna do with these, drive a team?”
-I was deflated, but after that I began paying more attention to proportions and less to fancy knots.
+His braiding was already exquisite when I was just beginning.
+Bill is a leader as a craftsman, horseman, and teacher.
+I recall Clark Morris holding my first set of bridle reins (they measured a wopping ten feet) “Wow Steve, what are you gonna do with these, drive a team?”
+I was deflated, but after that I began paying more attention to proportions and less attention to fancy knots.